 - USAJOBS Unique Hiring Paths – Veterans

 - Veteran and Military Spouse Talent Engagement Program (VMSTEP)

-In addition to the Senate Employment Office’s general resume and cover letter guidance, there are many online resources available to help you “translate” your military service and accomplishments to civilian terms on your resume.
+In addition to the Senate Employment Office’s general resume and cover letter guide, there are many online resources available to help you “translate” your military service and accomplishments to civilian terms on your resume.
 Several free resume translation resources are included below, and other guides may be available online: